konveyor/konveyor.github.io/content/Move2Kube/commands.md

 Move2Kube provides the following options for collecting.
 ```
   -a, --annotations string   Specify annotations to select collector subset.
-  -h, --help                 help for collect
+  -h, --help                 Help for the collect command.
-  -o, --output string        Specify output directory for collect. (default ".")
+  -o, --output string        Specify the output directory for collect. (default ".").
-  -s, --source string        Specify source directory for the artifacts to be considered while collecting.
+  -s, --source string        Specify the source directory for the artifacts to be considered while collecting.
 ```

 #### Options inherited from parent commands
 ```
-      --log-file string    File to store the logs in.
+      --log-file string    File to store the logs.
 By default it only prints to console.
       --log-level string   Set logging levels. (default "info")
 ```